slushjs/slush/README.md

    - add `slushgenerator` as package keyword
    - create a slushfile.js
    - Install `gulp` and used gulp plugins for your generator as ordinary dependencies
+* You can test your slush generator by running `slush .` in your slush generator's directory.

 ### Slush uses gulp